Mount Fuego Eruption 2018

 January 31st, 2018:

 Mt.
-Fuego in Guetemala has erupted on January 31st 2018.
+Fuego in Guatemala has erupted on January 31st 2018.
 According to the Coordinadora Nacional para la Reducción de Desastres (CONRED), the plume reached an altitude of 6,500 meters (21,300) feet above sea level and was carried 40 kilometers (25 miles) to the west and southwest by the winds.
 Falling ash affected tens of thousands of people, primarily in the provinces of Escuintla and Chimaltenango.
 Lava from two active conduits flowed through four ravines, leading officials to preemptively close National Route 14 to vehicles.